 You might as well wait until you feel well and your nose is unplugged so you’ll be less miserable when you have it pierced.
 You also might want to hold off if you currently have any allergies that are causing nasal symptoms.

-Septum Piercing Aftercare & Cleaning Guide
+Aftercare & Cleaning

 It’s easy and cheap to make this mixture at home.
 Just take 8 ounces of boiled water and dissolve one-fourth of a teaspoon of salt in it.